i2bc/SCAN_IDR/README.md

 ## Step 6: Run the evaluation of the models using CAPRI criteria <a id="step6"></a>

+Prior to this step, the user should make sure that the REFERENCE_DIR defined in the config.ini file contains reference file for respective test cases.
+For the demo (5V1U and 6G04), these files can be found in the data_demo/ref_capri_curated folder.
+The script expects syntax of the file names to be pdb_chain1-chain2.pdb where pdb is the same code as in list_cif.txt and chain1, chain2 refer to the chains that should be used for evaluation of the models.

 Command to run in `<WORKING_DIR>/scripts`:

     python 6_RunCapri.py